3D Cell Culture

 Below you can find exemplary result of the workflow using our Cancer Cell Line Medium XF to generate organoids displaying tumor characteristics.

 Figure 6: Complex organoid with tumor characteristics versus spheres.
 Left: Organoids containing MCF-7 and NHDF cells.
 Organoid shows sprouting (red arrow).
-Right upper: Organoid containing NHDFs solely is tickly packed with precise edges, but sprouting is only minor.
-Right lower: Organoid containing only MCF-7s showing only loose aggregation and no sprouting.
+Right upper: Organoid containing NHDFs solely is tickly packed with precise edges, but sprouting.

 The most common method for quantifying the CSC population within a cancer culture is to calculate tumorsphere forming potential.
 The tumorsphere formation efficiency (TFE assay) estimates the number of tumorspheres formed by the number of single cells seeded.
 Since forming spheres from single cells is a property only attributed to stemlike cells, the TFE assay is a valuable qualitative and quantitative tool to measure the amount of cancer stem cells within a tumor or a cancer cell line.
 It correlates with cancer metastasis potential and aggressiveness.